-Reorganization and restructuring of Serbian Energy company EPS11.
-December 2012. / News Serbia Energy
+Reorganization and restructuring of Serbian Energy company EPS, News Serbia Energy

 Changes will start as of 1st January , Electric Power Industry of Serbia is one of the last guardians of this country, its economy and citizens.